Spreadsheets

 • Processed Datasets: Number of samples with processing results.

-• Assigned Beamline: The beamline that the spreadsheet is assigned to for data collection.
+• Assigned Location: The beamline and dewar location (left middle or right) that the spreadsheet is assigned to for data collection.

 Options